Blood of Ghastly Horror: Production

-Blood of Ghastly Horror was re-edited from an earlier film directed by Al Adamson in 1965 titled Psycho A-Go-Go.
-That film was a straight action thriller about a mentally disturbed man named Joe Corey who pulls off a diamond heist and the stolen jewels wind up hidden in a child's doll, which Corey must track down.
+Blood of Ghastly Horror was re-edited from a film directed by Al Adamson in 1965 titled Psycho A-Go-Go.
+That film was a straight action thriller about a mentally disturbed man named Joe Corey who pulls off a diamond heist.
+The stolen jewels wind up hidden in a child's doll.

-In 1969, Psycho A-Go-Go was totally re-edited, with additional footage featuring actor John Carradine as a mad scientist added, and the film was re-released by American General as The Fiend with the Electronic Brain.
-In that version, the Joe Corey character is a Vietnam War veteran who is mentally ill because a mad scientist named Dr. Vanard (John Carradine) experimented on his brain.
-In the end, Corey winds up strapping Dr. Vanard to his own equipment and electrocuting the mad scientist.
+In 1969, Psycho A-Go-Go was totally re-edited, with additional footage featuring actor John Carradine as a mad scientist named Dr. Vanard added, and re-released by American General as The Fiend with the Electronic Brain.
+In that version, the Joe Corey character is a Vietnam War veteran who is mentally ill because Dr. Vanard experimented on his brain.
+Joe straps Dr. Vanard to his own equipment and electrocutes him.

-Still not satisfied, in 1971 Adamson added more new footage featuring actors Kent Taylor, Tommy Kirk and Regina Carrol, and re-edited the whole thing into an entirely different (horror) film titled Blood of Ghastly Horror.
+In 1971 Adamson added more new footage featuring actors Kent Taylor, Tommy Kirk and Regina Carrol, and re-edited the whole thing into an entirely different (horror) film titled Blood of Ghastly Horror.
 This version was very successfully distributed by Adamson's company Independent-International.
-In this film, Kent Taylor plays Joe Corey's father who, upon returning from a trip to Haiti, learns that his son's mind and life was destroyed by Dr. Vanard, and decides to seek revenge on anyone in any way associated with his son's death.
+In this film, Kent Taylor plays Joe's father who, upon returning from a trip to Haiti, learns that his son's mind and life was destroyed by Dr. Vanard, and seeks revenge on anyone in any way associated with his son's death.
 With the help of a Haitian zombie named Akro, he kidnaps Vanard's daughter (Regina Carrol) and seeks to take out his revenge on her.